meilisearch/specifications/text/0123-synonyms-setting-api.md

 If multiple words have an equivalent meaning in a dataset, specifying a list of synonyms will make search results more relevant.

 In general, a search on a word will return the same results as a search on any of its synonyms.
-There is one exception to this rule, see [4.2.
+There is one exception to this rule.
+See [4.2.
 Multi-word Phrases](#42-multi-word-phrases) section.

 All synonyms are lowercased and de-unicoded during the indexing process.
 See [4.1.
 Normalization](#41-normalization) section.

 #### 3.1.1.
 Usage Examples

-Meilisearch supports two types of synonym declaration.
+Meilisearch supports two types of synonym declarations.

 ##### 3.1.1.1.
 One-way Association